Grumbledorff/Grumbledorff/README.md

 - **SOC implementation**, **VAPT**, and **Network Security**.
 - **Digital Forensics** and end-to-end cybersecurity solutions.

-As the founder of **Zeroth Squad**, I actively participate in **CTF competitions**, collaborating with the cybersecurity community to solve challenges and share knowledge.

 ---
 #### 🕹️ CTF Player & Zeroth Squad Founder
 - Through Zeroth Squad, I engage in CTF competitions, honing my skills and collaborating with the cybersecurity community.